Congratulations on your continued progress in your music education!

 As you prepare to enter high school, it is important to know that there is a place for YOU at MCHS to continue to pursue your love of music!
 Students who enroll in band class not only get to continue to make music throughout high school, but they also demonstrate long-term commitment throughout high school- a factor that enhances their college applications.

 With three curricular concert band classes, two curricular jazz classes, percussion class, marching band, pep band, and pit orchestra, the MCHS band program truly offers something for everyone!
 These different ensembles perform at various school, community, state, and national events.
 The band program offers you the opportunity to perform many different musical genres in a variety of outstanding settings!

 Frequently Asked Questions

 1. How often does band meet at MCHS?

-The concert ensembles (Freshman Band, Concert Band, and Symphonic Band) are curricular classes that meet every day one full period just like other academic classes.
+The concert ensembles (Concert Band, Symphonic Band, Wind Ensemble) are curricular classes that meet every day one full period just like other academic classes.
 Jazz Band and Jazz Ensemble will meet before school and will be offered as an early bird class.
-There are occasional after-school rehearsals for Jazz Band/Jazz Ensemble and Symphonic Band.
+There are occasional after-school rehearsals for Jazz Band/Jazz Ensemble and Wind Ensemble.

 2. What concert ensemble will I enroll in as a freshman?

-3. Do I need to be in Freshman Band/Concert band in order to be in Jazz Band?
+3. Do I need to be in Concert Band in order to be in Jazz Band?

-Yes, you will need to enroll in either Freshman Band, Concert Band, or Symphonic Band in order to be in Jazz Band.
+Yes, you will need to enroll in Concert Band in order to be in Jazz Band.
 Pianists and guitar players, however, are exempt from this requirement.